Ralo93/CustomerAnalyticsDashboard/README.md

     Sentence "1" -- "1" SentenceFeatures : "has"
 ```

-# As a CTO, I also focus heavily on non-functional requirements and product strategy, mainly:
+#I also want to focus heavily on non-functional requirements and product strategy, mainly:

 1. Maintainability
 2. Scalability